mxjeonsg/alisaml/README.md

 insight in general, fell free to open issues too.
 Maybe I get to learn something for more people than me. :D

+## Actual state of the project

+The project is currently in a STOPPED state.
+I'll come back to this project later, but my central goal was to make a GUI for my game engine, GUI that can come in hand for my game, but i need to start making the engine first, when it's ready to begin this, i'll come back to this project and continue with it's development.
+(Which will be pretty soon)
+So this is a disclaimer to clear i'm not abandoning this.

 ## Credits:

 - **Idea & the responsible of this abomination of project [Jeon](https://github.com/mxjeonsg)**